D0vl4/Epic-store-recreation/README.md

 This small project was very fun to work on 🤠

-You can check it here: https://superb-sunburst-0e5bf3.netlify.app/
+You can check it [here](https://superb-sunburst-0e5bf3.netlify.app/) 🤠